freedander2-ops/NEXUS-VEIL/README.md

 # 🎯 Long-Term Vision

 The final goal is NOT:
-to create a website.
+creating a website.

-The final goal is:
+The final goal IS:

-# creating a living atmospheric digital ecosystem people return to because it feels alive.
+# building a living atmospheric digital ecosystem people return to because it feels alive.